Frequently Asked Questions

 Why can’t my child and I shoot at the same time?

-No one can properly supervise a minor who is shooting if they are shooting.
+You can not properly supervise your child who is shooting if you are shooting.

 Why can I not stand and shoot at the 100 yard range?

 The 100 yard range is specifically designed to prevent rounds from going over the berm.
 Standing negates that design.